-A low range kitchen remodel may run you anywhere from $12,000 to $18,000.
-Essentially, you're getting less expensive materials for this: vinyl floor instead of ceramic tile; top mount refrigerator instead of side-by-side; fluorescent lights instead of can lights; etc.
+A low-range kitchen remodel may run you anywhere from $12,000 to $21,000.
+At this level, you are essentially getting less expensive materials: vinyl floor instead of ceramic tile, top-mount refrigerator instead of side-by-side, fluorescent lights instead of can lights, etc.

-Aschel says that as a rule of thumb, $40,000 is... what you might find for a basic small kitchen remodel.
+Anschel says that as a rule of thumb, $40,000 is what you might find for a basic small kitchen remodel.
 He goes on to say that you can expect around "$60,000 to $80,000 for the majority of kitchen remodels that are making layout changes, solid surfaces, new lighting configuration, nice cabinets/appliances."

-Anschel notes a few kitchens that went above $90,000, but that cost was driven by unique carpentry or were part of a serious reconfiguration of interior space.
+Anschel notes a few kitchens that went above $90,000 but notes that the high cost was either driven by unique carpentry or because of a serious reconfiguration of the entire interior space.

 Anschel goes on to say that "If you throw an addition into the mix, then the numbers can be radically higher depending on what is taking place.
 If the entire kitchen is to be placed in the new addition, then costs tend to run between $80,000 to $150,000."